CSEAMAN3/reading-notes/301/Arrow-Functions.md

 An arrow function for javascript does not re-define the "this" keyword.
 So say an arrow function inside a constructor function can call "this.name" (for example) that has been declared inside the constructor as the arrow function will look at the scope in which the function was defined.

+### Arrow funcrions used as methods

+Arrow functions are best suited for non-method functions.

+### call, apply and bind

+The call, apply and bind methods are not suitable as arrow functions as they were designed to allow methods to execute with different scopes.

+call, apply and bind work as expected with traditional functions, because we establish the scope for each of the methods.

+### Use of the new operator

+Arrow functions cannot be used as constructors and will throw an error when used with new.

+### Use of prototype property

+Arrow functions do not have a prototype property.